dicepencilpaper/PerilousVentures/perilous_ventures_rulebook_083.md

 #### Mental

 This section shows the statistics used in mental actions, including magical combat if it applies.
-Same as with the Physical section above, for the attack and defense modifiers shown, If the value shown is a positive value, boost the attack roll by that many dice.

 ##### Action